github-education-resources/classroom/docs/import-roster-from-lms.md

 5. That's it!
 You should now have your roster imported into GitHub Classroom.

-    _Note:_ If you encounter any errors, check to ensure you have enabled the roster membership service from within your Learning Management System.
+    **Note**: If you encounter any errors, check to ensure you have enabled the roster membership service from within your Learning Management System.
 See [troubleshooting](#troubleshooting) for more advice.
     {: class="note"}